Xtuden-com/django-property/readme.md

 ----
 As said, work in progress.
 The following are next...

+* Finish functionality to click through from page to edit meta title, description etc
+* Create functionality to load meta based on page URL
 * Additional tests for JS components already built
 * Tests for notification emailer and alert emailer
 * More tests, refactor ContactView post method in homes_json as a bit ugly & nested elses